krzysztofwujs/astro-nano/src/content/blog/01-enhancing-technical-documentation-with-mermaid-js/index.md

 5. Verification Outcome: The **KYC provider** checks if the **user** has **passed or failed** the **verification process**.
 6. Notification to User: The **bank** gets the result from the **KYC provider** and tells the user.
 If more information is needed, the **bank** will ask the user for it.

-This diagram shows how the KYC process works.
-It helps you understand how information flows in a regulated financial environment.
+This sequence diagram provides a clear and structured view of the KYC process, highlighting the roles and interactions of each entity involved.
+It is an essential tool for understanding how information flows and is processed in a regulated financial environment.
 **Visual example:**
 ![Diagram Example](public/images/diagram-example.png)